furgerf/304cr-assignment-1/DESCRIPTION.md

 # Known Issues/Limitations
 Most issues are related to the fog exploration.
-Firstly, the player must always start on a clear tile.
+Firstly, the __Player__ must always start on a clear `Node`.

-Also, if a foggy area has been explored without result (and the __Player__ backtracked to the initial `Node`, if the next foggy `Node` is chosen based on the cost to the player, the cost will be calculated starting from the `Node` where the __Player__ started the path finding in the clear area.
+Also, if a foggy area has been explored without result (and the __Player__ backtracked to the initial `Node`), if the next foggy `Node` is chosen based on the cost to the __Player__, the cost will be calculated starting from the `Node` where the __Player__ started the path finding in the clear area (rather than from where the __Player__ currently is positionned).
 That means that further foggy `Node`s will not have lowest cost from the current __Player__ position and that the __Player__ must also first move back to that `Node` rather than moving directly to the new foggy
 `Node`.
-If the path back to the starting `Node` and the path to the new foggy `Node` share a common part then this part is being ignored of course.
+If the path back to the starting `Node` and the path to the new foggy `Node` share a common part then this part is being skipped of course.

 In order to avoid this sub-optimal behavior, path finding for the already known clear area would have to be restarted which is linked with several new problems and would exceed the scope of this project which is why I decided to neglect that.

 Another issue is that, during fog exploration, if the __Player__ finds another clear area that has already been explored previously, he will never move there (except when backtracking to the `Node` where he started the fog exploration).
 This is primarily to avoid endless loops where the __Player__ keeps moving back and forth between two clear areas.
 That could of course be avoided as well but again, this goes beyond the scope of this project.
-A downside of never visiting known clear areas is that the player may get stuck and terminate path finding without a result even though a path would indeed exist.
+A downside of never visiting known clear areas is that the __Player__ may get stuck and terminate path finding without a result even though a path would indeed exist.
 An example of that can be seen in the [examples](https://github.com/mystyfly/304cr-assignment-1/blob/master/EXAMPLES.md).

 Maps with complex foggy area/clear area structures can break the program by entering an infinite loop.